aattea14/latin102/composition2.md

 she thought that = thinking introduces an indirect statement-- need accusative subject and infinitive "to be" ESSE QUI FERRIT= in order to bring it

-Famulum misit ad vestem ferendam
+Famulum misit ad vestem ferendam Hercules summersit

 Your third sentence should say that Hercules put the garment on and it immediately burst into flames.